sap-tutorials/community/tutorials/community-2024/community-2024.md

 ### One last thing about blogging

-As your progress in your journey and climb up the SAP Community "rank ladder," you will unlock additional permissions such as being able to publish directly and even scheduling your post for publication.
-(New bloggers may have their posts go through moderation, and curators/owners for certain groups may need to review posts prior to publication to decide whether the content is relevant for their areas.)
+As your progress in your journey and climb up the SAP Community rank ladder, you will unlock additional permissions such as being able to publish directly and even scheduling your post for publication.
+But remember: If you're new and want to start blogging, you must take the actions outlined in this tutorial, particularly in Step 5.

+Also please keep in mind that new bloggers may have their posts go through moderation, and curators/owners for certain groups may need to review posts prior to publication to decide whether the content is relevant for their areas.

+If your post needs to go through moderation, please note that the moderation team may require up to **five business days** to conduct each review.

 <!-- border -->![article tags](tutorial_blogging_12.png)

 ### Final thoughts about SAP Community

 We believe that community is for everyone, and we welcome you to ours!
 We are here to help you on your learning journey!
+To learn even more about SAP Community, please read the FAQs in our [Help](https://community.sap.com/t5/help/faqpage) section and watch our [How-To Videos](https://pages.community.sap.com/resources/how-to-videos).